Mauricio-Camilo/devops-bootcamp-m5-digitalocean/readme.md

   This allows the user to execute commands with sudo privileges.
 However, SSH access is not yet possible with the new user because the SSH key permissions are not yet configured.

-T  o fix this, while logged into the server, switch to the new user account, then:
+  To fix this, while logged into the server, switch to the new user account, then:

   Create a .ssh directory: